UK Chinese Ensemble

-The UK Chinese Ensemble is a Chinese music ensemble that was founded in 1994 by Chinese virtuosi resident in Britain.
+The UK Chinese Music Ensemble (short for UK Chinese Music or UKCM)is a Chinese music ensemble that was founded in 1994 by Chinese virtuosi resident in Britain.
 The ensemble seeks to promote a wide variety of traditional repertoires as well as exploring contemporary styles.
 In addition to regular concerts, the ensemble presents workshops and other out-reach activities.
 Since its founding, the ensemble has performed in several European countries.
 In the United Kingdom the ensemble has been featured at the Edinburgh International Festival, the Jersey Folk Music Festival and the Royal Festival Hall in London.
 Its members include pipa player Cheng Yu.